 Even during COVID-19, the laws surrounding medical entitlements still apply.
 Registrants will therefore still need to practise within the limits set out in law.

 To support the deployment of COVID-19 vaccines, the Government amended to law to allow more professions to use occupational health schemes and issued a national protocol which allows further professions to administer the COVID-19 vaccine.
 However, the Government does not plan to expand further medical entitlements, such as which professions can prescribe or use PGDs.

 Extending the rights of our professions is not governed by HCPC, although we do work closely with the professions to support this.
 As it requires a change in law, it needs approval by Government.
 If you are concerned about the current medical entitlements of your profession, you should reach out to your professional body and local MP to make a case for changing the law.

 The Medicines and Healthcare Products Regulatory Agency (MHRA) is responsible for regulating medicines, medical devices and blood components for transfusion in the UK.
 If you have specific queries about particular medicines or your profession’s rights, you can speak to them.

-More detail on the medical entitlements of our professions, including other related links, can be found on our medical entitlements page.
+More detail on the medicines and prescribing rights of our professions, including other related links, can be found on our medicines and prescribing rights page.